Can anything be done to Trump-proof the environment?

 (Two LNG projects in Texas had their permits revoked by a panel of the DC Circuit Court of Appeals, though some members of Congress are applying pressure to reverse this decision.)

-Some of those in the environmental health community emphasized that regardless of partisan sentiment, they will be working with the new administration on environmental and public health protection efforts, including to try to address toxic substances in food and water.
+Some of those in the environmental health community emphasized that regardless of partisan sentiment, they will be working with state policymakers on environmental and public health protection efforts, including to try to address toxic substances in food and water.

 “There’s no issue that’s less partisan than wanting to avoid toxic chemicals that might cause cancer or other health harms,” said Scott Faber, senior vice president of governmental affairs with the Environmental Working Group.